wp-plugins/mywebtonet-performancestats/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With this plugin you can "dyno tests" the performance of your PHP webserver and MySQL database backend server.
+With this plugin you can "dyno tests" the performance of your PHP and MySQL servers and run a network test to determine the speed of your network.

 == Description ==

-Run the performance test on your server, and see the computer power allocated for your PHP web and MySQL backend servers + a network speed test to test our network.

 CPU performance testing:
 This plugin does various calculations and string manipulations on your PHP webserver